What Is Term Life Insurance and Who Should Buy It?

 No Cash Value

-One of the disadvantages of term life insurance is that it doesn’t build cash value, meaning it doesn’t include a savings account to borrow or withdraw from.
+One of the disadvantages of term life insurance is that it doesn’t build cash value, meaning it doesn’t include a savings account from which to borrow or withdraw.
 If you cancel a term life insurance policy, you don’t get any money back unless you get a policy that offers a return of a premium feature, which comes with higher costs.
 This differs from permanent life insurance, which provides a surrender value based on the cash savings account if you cancel the policy.

 fairCredit icon